misiektoja/spotify_profile_monitor/README.md

 If no method is specified, the tool defaults to the `cookie` method.

 **Important**: It is strongly recommended to use a separate Spotify account with this tool if you obtain access tokens via the `cookie` or `client` methods.
-These methods interact with internal, undocumented endpoints for many features (like retrieving a list of followers/followings, followings count or recently played artists).
-If you prefer to use your regular Spotify account, consider the `oauth_app` or `oauth_user` methods - while they have some limitations, the tool remains fully functional with them.
-That said, while I've never encountered any issues on my own accounts, I can't guarantee that Spotify won't impose restrictions in the future - you've been warned.
+These methods interact with internal undocumented endpoints for features such as followers, followings and recently played artists.
+The automatic public playlist backend also uses an undocumented Spotify web-player interface.
+Spotify may change or restrict these interfaces in the future.

 <a id="spotify-sp_dc-cookie"></a>
 #### Spotify sp_dc Cookie